AvitalTamir/vibecommander/README.md

 <img width="1712" height="1115" alt="Xnapper-2025-12-03-21 57 15" src="https://github.com/user-attachments/assets/03605818-ce17-4ddb-b013-ce5ad4019d0e" />

-## Why an IVE?
+## Why?

-I pretty much do everything with Claude Code nowadays, my flow's ALMOST perfect except I occasionally switch over to another terminal tab to use git or look at a file.
+Have been building this as a tool to bring my flow from 99% there to 100%.

-That's why I build Vibe Commander.
+I nowadays do pretty much everything using Claude Code and only ever hop into other terminal tabs to view the occasional file or run some git commands.

-Vibe Commander gives you everything in one view.
-Browse files, read code with syntax highlighting, watch your git status, run commands, and chat with your AI—all without your fingers leaving the keyboard.
+Vision was to have these minimal facilities in a familiar IDE style layout (Integrated Vibe Environment?) that evokes old time Norton Commander memories.

 ## Quick Start